Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 **1) Csv input:**

-1. Media Sites File- The csv file contains the specific news websites to be searched and the code used access each website-specific dictionary.
+1. Media Sites- The csv file contains the specific news websites to be searched and the code used access each website-specific dictionary.
 The dictionary for each news source must be manually determined by examining how newspapers store their online information.
 This file also includes an "ALL" row which is required to run the script and is always the last row of the input file.
 The "ALL" row is a default for the most common dictionaries used by news sources.
-If you are unsure of the dictionary for your wesite of interest, a good place to start is by copying the information in the "ALL" line and replacing "site" and "url" with your webiste of interest.

     The headers in the csv file are:
     site, url, type, date, keyword, title, type2, keyword2

     The *codes.sites.csv* file in this repository includes the dictionaries for nine widely circulated national and         California newspapers.

 **2) String inputs:**